Deploy Primary/Replica Topology with Enterprise Server 10.5

 Topics on this page:

-This procedure describes the deployment of the Galera Cluster topology with MariaDB Enterprise Server 10.5 and MariaDB MaxScale 2.5.
+This procedure describes the deployment of the Primary/Replica topology with MariaDB Enterprise Server 10.5 and MariaDB MaxScale 2.5.

 MariaDB products can be deployed in many different topologies to suit specific use cases.
-Enterprise Cluster can be deployed on its own, or integrated with MariaDB Replication to integrate with other clusters or topologies.
+The Primary/Replica topology can be deployed on its own, or integrated with MariaDB Enterprise Cluster.

-This procedure represents basic product capability with 3 Enterprise Cluster nodes and 1 MaxScale node.
+This procedure represents basic product capability with 3 Enterprise Server nodes and 1 MaxScale node.

-This page provides an overview of the topology, requirements, and deployment procedures.
+This page provides an overview of the topology, requirements, and deployment procedure.